 Twice a year, in the fall and spring, Hunters Creek holds a yard sale.
 The Homes Association pays for ads in the local paper and residents put out items for sale in their yards and driveways.
 During December, the Homes Association offers prizes for the most beautifully decorated houses.
 Also in December, Santa is available to visit your home at your request.

 The Hunters Creek Swim and Racquet Club is open to Hunters Creek residents and others who buy a membership and pay an annual fee.
 It is located across Herndon Parkway in Windyn.
 For more information, go to the Hunters Creek Swim and Racquet Club website.

-Hunters Creek is managed by neighborhood volunteers who are elected on a rotating basis every year.
+Hunters Creek is managed by a Board consisting of neighborhood volunteers who are elected on a rotating basis every year.
 These people develop the budget and help with any problems that arise in the neighborhood.
-If you need assistance, please call the Board member assigned to your street listed in the Communicator.
 Once a year in October, there is an annual meeting for all Hunters Creek residents.
 We encourage you to attend and vote on issues of importance to our development.